JeremySM0045/reference-website/README.md

 team, you want to make sure to properly identify yourself, your changes as well as any comments you'd like the others to see.
 This will make your changes a great deal easier to read and understand.
 Lastly, make sure to keep your commits diverse.
 They don't need to be particularly unique, but distinct enough to be told apart.

+3. What is HTML?
+The term HTML itself stands for Hyper Text Markup Language.
+This scripting language's purpose lies in the ability to describe, define and isolate elements found on any and all web pages.
+The tags that make up this language are mainly used to identify the purpose of an element, such as the `<p></p>` tags, that define the start and finish of a paragraph element, or more involved tags like `<nav></nav>` that helps define a functional navigation system.
+HTML does not involve anything to do with functionalty and appearance, that would rather be with `CSS and JS`.